 Magnesium

-Magnesium helps with the cramp-like pain of endometriosis, helps the body assimilate iron which can help prevent anaemia, and is a potent sleep aid.
+Magnesium can easily become depleted due to stress.
+It helps with the cramp-like pain of endometriosis, helps the body assimilate iron which can help prevent anaemia, and is a potent sleep aid.
+Certain types of magnesium can also help with constipation.

 Red Raspberry Leaf